 Think documentaries.This is an ‘action as it happens’ production, where the camera crew will follow you and film your interactions with people within a certain environment.

-Our client 7-Eleven recently hired us to meetings between franchisees around Australia and then travel through Pakistan and India to visit their extended families .
+One of our corporate clients recently hired us to meetings between franchisees around Australia and then travel through Pakistan and India to visit their extended families .
 This showed where they came from, the human aspect to the business and the family orientated behaviours of their business.
 Even as an internal staff communications video, this incredible documentary was extremely engaging as it provoked emotion from the audience, reminding them of their own family values, which caused a chain reaction of familiarity between the employer and employee.
 The story all comes together in the edit suite, taking all the raw footage and identifying the best moments to edit into an engaging story – no script, just real life.

 Dramatised videos are scripted and in most cases have hired actors to play characters to show the story unfolding.
 This can work with the example above of Carl, our broken-legged friend, who fell over on a work-site due to the wrong placement of a toolbox.
 This dramatization angle can show scenarios like this to team members in a way that resonates with them, to ensure vital information is seen, heard and actioned.